skie/plum_search/docs/Filter-Component-and-Parameters.md

 ```

 Required configuration argument is `className`.
 It is defined without `Parameter` suffix, and searches in two folders: in PlumSearch.FormParameter, and in src/FormParameter for application itself.
-Other options are depend from Param class.
+Other options depend from Param class.

 * ```removeParam($name)``` - Removes a parameter from ParameterRegistry.